U.S. Bank Altitude Reserve Visa Infinite® Card

 The easiest way to meet this qualification requirement is to open a low-cost U.S. Bank checking or savings account.

-When you spend at least $4,500 in qualifying net purchases within the first 3 months, you get 50,000 bonus points.
+When you spend at least $4,500 in qualifying net purchases within the first 90 days your account is open, you get 50,000 bonus points.
 That’s worth up to $750 when redeemed for travel purchases.

 You’ll earn unlimited 1 point per $1 spent on all other qualifying net purchases.
 Points accrue as long as your account remains open and in good standing – check your account disclosures and cardmember agreement for more details on expiration.